TWA2Jerry/Notes/README.md

     Background on Unix
     - Unix supports a hierarchical file system.
     - Unix supports a pipe: where the output of one program becomes the input of another.
+    - There are over 200 UNIX utilities, tools to accomplish routine tasks without writing new routines.

 The Basics